 Fig. 12.
 Synchronization of multiple RiteVM tasks

-of the periodic time is 1 msec due to the specifications of TOP- PERS/HRP2, i.e., the RTOS.
+of the periodic time is 1 ms due to the specifications of TOP- PERS/HRP2, i.e., the RTOS.
 The execution time decreases as the periodic time increases, because the number of switched tasks decreases.
-Note that an execution time of 1 msec is approximately 1% greater than that of 8 msec.
-The RiteVM scheduler with a short periodic time can execute multiple tasks effectively because the periodic time overhead is not large.
+Note that an execution time of 1 ms is approximately 1% greater than that of 8 ms. The RiteVM scheduler with a short periodic time can execute multiple tasks effectively because the periodic time overhead is not large.
 Note that a smaller periodic time is better for multitasking due to concurrent or parallel processing.

 Synchronization of Multiple RiteVM Tasks.
 To execute multiple mruby applications, a synchronization mechanism for RiteVM tasks is implemented in the proposed framework.
 We measured the time from the execution of the first RiteVM task to the execution of the last RiteVM task.
 It was confirmed

-that the time was within (periodic time)×(number of RiteVM tasks − 1).
+that the time was within (periodic time) × (number of RiteVM tasks − 1).
 Figure 12 shows the results for two, three, and four RiteVM tasks.
-The periodic time is 1 msec, and the number of
+The periodic time is 1 ms, and the number of

 RiteVMs is two, three, and four.
-As shown in Figure 12, the time is within 1 msec, 2 msec, and 3 msec respectively, which indicates successful synchronization of multiple RiteVM tasks.
+As shown in Figure 12, the time is within 1, 2, and 3 ms respectively, which indicates successful synchronization of multiple RiteVM tasks.
 Benefits of Component-Based Development.
 In the proposed framework, RiteVMs, the RiteVM scheduler, and Event- flags are implemented as TECS components.
 Developers can add or remove the functionalities easily by modifying the CDL file.
 Moreover, CBD decreases code size and improves productivity and maintainability.
 To demonstrate the superiority of CBD, a comparison of the number of lines of C and CDL codes between two situations is shown in Table II.
 In Table II, (A) and (B) represent the source files in the upper and lower parts of Figure 9, respectively.
 For C, (B)’s code lines do not increase even if the number of RiteVMs increases, while (A)’s code lines increase as the number of RiteVMs increases.
 Moreover, (B)’s C file can be utilized without modification regardless of the number of RiteVMs, while the number of code lines of two CDL files are equal.
 Skillful CBD yields advantages such as the decreased number of lines of codes and non-modified codes, which facilitates high productivity and maintainability.

 TABLE II